Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ## Wiring Notes

 * The 4 wire motor is a [JST VH series connector](http://www.jst-mfg.com/product/pdf/eng/eVH.pdf).
 These require a minimum of 22AWG wire (20AWG or 0.5mm^2^ recommended.
-Most NEMA17 size stepper motor wire will will not be thick enough to use in the normal way; but you can double the stripped part of the wire back on itself to bulk it up, and put a small length of heatshrink sleeving over the insulation to bulk up the insulation.
+Most NEMA17 size stepper motor wire will not be thick enough to use in the normal way; but you can double the stripped part of the wire back on itself to bulk it up, and put a small length of heatshrink sleeving over the insulation to bulk up the insulation.
 You will need a suitable crimping tool for the crimp pins, for example Engineer PA21 (use the 2.2mm jaw opening to crimp the bare wire and the 2.5mm on to crimp the insulation).
 Alternatively you can solder the wire to the crimp pin.

 ## Description of Connections